-Prerequisite: All NUR courses complete except NUR 695
+Prerequisite: All NUR courses complete except NUR 695 Co-requisite: NUR 690L

 NUR 695 Nursing Synthesis

 This course will provide students the opportunity to synthesize concepts learned across the curriculum and present the graduate synthesis project and the graduate portfolio.
 Upon successful completion of this course, students will have completed the graduate project and portfolio demonstrating the program outcomes.